Iliaromanov/Google-Play-App-Rating-Prediction/README.md

 ## Description

-This is a team project done with the help of the UWaterloo Data Science Club; Using Data Analysis/Visualization and ML to predict the rating an App would get on the Google Play Store.
+Using Data Analysis/Visualization and ML to predict the rating an App would get on the Google Play Store.

+This is a team project done with the help of the UWaterloo Data Science Club.